Philipbear/ms1_id/README.md

 ## Run the workflow
+This workflow requires Python 3.9+.
+It has been tested on macOS (14.6, M2 Max) and Linux (Ubuntu 20.04).

 - Clone the GitHub repository.
 ```bash
 git clone git@github.com:Philipbear/ms1_id.git
 ```
-- Install the dependencies (Python 3.9+ required).
+- Install the dependencies.
+Typical installation time is < 3 min.
 ```bash
 pip install -r requirements.txt
 ```